-Intruder, violent parent or guest, weapon on campus, social media threat, bomb threat, etc.
+Intruder, (active shooter or violent attacker), violent parent, weapon on campus, social media threat, bomb threat, the close proximity of a dangerous dog or animal, etc.

 Evacuation and Relocation

 The district's Evacuation protocol includes everything from evacuating from a room to another room, evacuating from one building to another, evacuating from a building to the school grounds, or evacuating off-site to an alternate location.
 An evacuation may be used in the following incidents: